 But they are in fact a super easy cookie that makes for something a little bit different on a holiday cookie platter.
 These orange gingerbread meringues are especially fun for the holiday season.

-Though meringue cookies are quite easy to make, there are a few tricks to perfecting them.
+Though these Christmas meringue cookies are quite easy to make, there are a few tricks to perfecting them.
 My tips below should help you end up with the perfect meringues every time!

 - Pay attention to the weather.
 Making meringues is generally easier in the winter than in the summer because humidity can really affect them as they'll absorb moisture in the air and often turn out too sticky.
 I try to avoid making them on super humid days.

 - Make sure your eggs are room temperature and that you're only using the egg white.
 Be very careful when separating the eggs because if even a little bit of yolk gets in the egg whites, it could mess up the whole batch (I recommend cracking each white into a separate bowl before adding to a larger bowl in order to ensure one egg doesn't mess up the batch of already cracked eggs).

 - Use clean, dry bowls for mixing.
 Make sure there's not even a little water or moisture in your mixing bowl.

 - Add sugar slowly.
 You want it to dissolve fully into the egg whites and it's best to add a little at a time.
 Adding a cup of sugar 1 Tbsp at a time feels like it will take forever, but I promise it won't!

 - Make sure your egg whites are stiff, but don't over-beat them.
 Stop beating then you can lift the whisk out and if the peaks on the whisk retain their points and are stiff and glossy (see image below), they're good to go.
 If you've gone too far the egg whites will look lumpy and almost curdled-like.